 By locating our research, professional development, teacher preparation, community engagement and policy work in these communities and more, we look for synergies and concentrate our engagement work to help facilitate the university's goal to impact humanity.

-Education faculty are invited to submit a proposal to a competitive seed award program for school's place-based partnerships initiative.
-The objective of this program is to encourage creative and synergistic scholarship, teacher education opportunities and professional development, policy work, and community-engaged projects across roles and disciplines in geographic areas we have identified as a faculty for our intensive work.
-Proposals are due via the online portal by April 19, 2019 at 5 p.m.
+This year's place-based seed grant projects plant the seeds of sustainable partnerships across Colorado communities and encourage education faculty to explore creative and synergistic scholarship, teacher education opportunities and professional development, policy work, and community-engaged projects across roles and disciplines in geographic areas identified as a faculty for our intensive work.

 This year's place-based seed grant projects plant the seeds of sustainable partnerships across Colorado communities.